GACJ/ComplibHelp/docs/methods/place_notation.md

 ## Condensed place notation
 Since methods can have leads which are (in theory) any finite length, place notation strings can become rather long and cumbersome when written out in full.
 However, for the vast majority of methods we may leverage their inherent symmetry to produce a *condensed form* of the place notation.

-The very significant majority of methods are *palindromic*, which means that their sequence of changes is the same when reversed.
+The very significant majority of named methods are *palindromic*, which means that their sequence of changes is the same when reversed.
 If we examine the place notation of the three methods above we can see that, if we ignore the final elements in each case, the remaining strings are all symmetrical about the element at the halfway point.
 For example, take Cambridge Surprise Minor:

 ```text
 -36-14-12-36-14-56-14-36-12-14-36-(12)